harshi3090/Custom-Hooks/README.md

-Here's a very basic example of a custom hook that toggles a boolean value (e.g., a light switch or showing/hiding an element).
+Custom Hhooks are those which use js functions that use built in react hooks and make it reusabe logic in other components Here's a very basic example of a custom hook that toggles a boolean value (e.g., a light switch or showing/hiding an element).

 Example: useToggle Custom Hook